message/iata/BR.md

 - passengers younger than 2 years;
 - passengers younger than 12 years and traveling accompanied by a companion.
 The companion must have a negative antigen or RT-PCR test result;
 - passengers with two positive COVID-19 RT-PCR tests.
 The tests must be taken at least 14 days apart and the second test at most 72 hours before departure; and
-- a negative or non-detectable COVID-19 antigen test taken after the last positive COVID-19 RT-PCR test; and
 - a COVID-19 recovery certificate in English, Portuguese or Spanish showing that they are asymptomatic and fit to fly.
 The certificate must show the travel date.
 3. Nationals and residents of Brazil without a COVID-19 vaccination certificate who departed Brazil after 14 December 2021, are subject to quarantine for 14 days.
 4. Passengers and airline crew must complete a "Traveler's Health Declaration" form at most 24 hours before departure from the first embarkation point and present it upon arrival.
 The form can be found at <a href="https://formulario.anvisa.gov.br/">https://formulario.anvisa.gov.br/</a>